 - Mercy Kill: Fluttershy offers to do this for Zecora, after the latter contracts swamp herpes.
 Luckily, she doesn't have to.

 - The Mind Is a Plaything of the Body: Twilight's sudden infatuation with a boy she just met in Equestria Girls is explained as the result of her now inhabiting a hormonal teenage anime body, and that it's taking all her mental strength to not totally jump Flash's bones.
 Wasn't strong enough, it turns out.

-- Mood-Swinger: Princess Luna goes between being friendly and caring towards Starlight to almost cussing her out, during their meetings in the season 6 finale.
-According to her, this is because of the stress of having to deal with ponies in the dream world every night.Luna: If I can go one night without seeing someone fuck their own mom, it's a good night.
+- Mood-Swinger: Princess Luna goes between being friendly and caring towards Starlight to almost cussing her out during their meetings in the season 6 finale.
+According to her, this is because of the stress of having to deal with ponies in the dream world every night.Luna: If I can go one night without seeing someone fuck their own mom, it's a good one in my book.

 - Morality Pet: Being friends with Starlight is what gave Trixie the courage and drive to go from only caring about herself to willing to perform a Heroic Sacrifice to save the day.